skip to content

 Review by the Supreme Court

-In Crown applications, if counsel appearing for the Crown or a police officer tells the bail authority that an application for review is to be made, then the bail authority must delay the release of the applicant until after the review, or for a period of 72 hours, or a longer fixed period if the magistrate or Supreme Court are satisfied that there is a proper reason for it [see Bail Act 1985 (SA) s 16].
+In Crown applications, if counsel appearing for the Crown or a police officer tells the bail authority that an application for review is to be made, then the bail authority must delay the release of the applicant until after the review, or for a period of 72 hours, or a longer fixed period if the Supreme Court is satisfied that there is a proper reason for it [see Bail Act 1985 (SA) s 16].

 See also Joint Criminal Rules 2022 (SA).